Spring is here and summer is just around the corner! We have a list of fitness tips to get you in shape and fit for those warmer months ahead.

 - Love The Lift – To see results you’re going to have to do some strength training.
 Focusing all of your energy on cardio will not make you any stronger and will only marginally help with your weight loss.
 Remember that muscle burns more calories at rest than fat, so build up those muscles.

 - Sleep – You need 7-9 hours of sleep per night to revitalize your body and mind.
 Your body needs time to repair itself and heal so that it can take the beating you’re going to give it the next day.

-- Walk – Getting fit doesn’t mean that you have to hit the gym every day or workout hard and long until sweat is dripping from your body.
+- Walk – Getting fit doesn’t mean that you have to hit the gym everyday or workout until sweat is dripping from your body.
 It just means that you have to move more than you did yesterday.
-Depending on your fitness level that might mean taking a walk around the block or it might mean running 5 miles.
+Depending on your fitness level that might mean taking a walk around the block or it running 5 miles.
 Whatever it is, don’t push yourself further than you have to or you might end up hurt.